 Repair of Product for Customer

 We now move onto an example of where ABC Ltd decides to repair the widget instead of offering a refund.
 In this scenario, we make the following journal entry:

 |April 1||Provision for Warranties||100|

 The debit again to the provision account reduces the anticipated future warranty claims expected during the year.
-This time though the credit is repair parts that are held in stock.
-Not to be confused with the example above this with a credit to inventory – this is a credit to the finished widget asset account.
+This time though, the credit is to repair parts stock.
+Not to be confused with a credit entry to inventory, which is a credit to the finished widget asset account.

-That brings us to the end of this article looking at the creation of the journal entry for recognising a warranty expense.
+That brings us to the end of this article, which looked at creating the journal entry for recognising a warranty expense.
 We also looked at the different types of journal entries that would be made depending on whether a warranty claim is settled through a full refund, replacement or repair.